Flexible Rainwater Collection Tanks

 - Drinking Water Tanks: Many customers choose the drinking water tank option for rainwater collection.
 Using this tank will basically provide you with collapsible tank that is lined with an FDA and NSF 61 approved liner.

-This will help ensure that the tank does not cause harm to your storage if used specifically for drinking water.
+This will help ensure the tank does not cause harm to your storage if used specifically for drinking water.
 Please note that if you are intending to reuse rainwater for drinking water purposes, filters and other water purification methods should be taken prior to drinking.

 - Gray Water Tanks: The gray water tank is another favorite for rainwater storage.
-These tanks are approved for the storage of various water types including rainwater, frac water, and more.
+These tanks are approved for the storing various water types including rainwater, frac water, and more.
 If you are collecting rainwater, these tanks can be used to store rainwater that will later be used for utilities, sprinkler systems, and other non-drinking water applications.